whq-xxh/Versatile-SFADA/README.md

 # Versatile-SFADA
-Versatile Source-Free Active Domain Adaptation for Multi-Center and Multi-Rater Medical Image Segmentatio
+Versatile Source-Free Active Domain Adaptation for Multi-Center and Multi-Rater Medical Image Segmentation

 The code and dataset are coming soon!